robonamari/meme-database/README.md

 ---

-This script fetches a random meme URL from an online JSON database.
+This project contains a collection of meme links stored in a JSON file.

 ## Features
 - Fetches meme URLs from an online JSON database.